MilicaCulibrk/XML_WS_rentAcar/README.md

 - docker desktop<br>
 - docker compose<br>

-Pokretanje projekta
+Running the microservice application
-- Prvo je potrebno napraviti kopiju ovog repozitorijuma sa git clone
+- clone this repository (git clone)
-- Svaki servis posebno importovati kao Maven project
+- import each service as a Maven project
-- U terminalu se treba pozicionirati u korenski direktorijum svakog mikorservisa i uraditi mvnw package komandu
+- from each microservice's root directory run the command mvnw package
-- U power shell-u potrebno je pozicionirati se u direktorijum Microservices i uraditi komandu docker-compose up --build
+- from the Microservices directory execute the command docker-compose up --build
-- Za pokretanje frontend-a agentske aplikacije u terminalu ukucati komandu npm update, pa potom npm run serve
+- to run the frontend application, execute the command npm update and then npm run serve from Frontend directory